-Many of the set items were a direct result of consumption in the real world salvaged from market waste in Melbourne, Australia.
-Others were carefully collected from antique and second hand shops in and around the city.
+In exploring photography and its relationship with reality the image has not been composed with digitally manipulation and is rather a result of techniques such as light painting.
+Many of the set items were a direct result of consumption in the real world salvaged from market waste in Melbourne, Australia, while others were carefully collected from antique and second hand shops in and around the city.

 Behind the scenes of Abundantia filmed in a Melbourne warehouse in Australia.